kastle-lab/kastle-drawbridge/knowledge-graphs/02-modeling-fundamentals/Competency-Question.md

              Example:
                 - FCQ: What is a mammal 🐈❓
-                - Explanation: lets us know if the ontology can define key conepts like "mammal"
+                - Explanation: lets us know if the ontology can define key concepts like "mammal"

 4.  **Relationship CQ's** 👫: Focus on the connections between different entities.